-As described in Chapter 1, PRIMOS FILE SYSTEM CONCEPTS, your application programs can contain subroutine calls that perform a variety of functions involving the file system: opening and closing files, reading and writing data, as well as a number of operations involving pathnames, access control, and the like.
-You can make use of the extensive library of Prime-supplied subroutines, but you can also create your own libraries of subroutines tailored to the needs of your applications.
-Commands and command functions make extensive use of Prime-supplied subroutines during their execution; for example, the editor program uses subroutines to open, read, write, and close text files, as well as to create new files when necessary.
+As described in Chapter 3, Accessing the PRIMOS File System, your application programs can contain subroutine calls that perform a variety of functions involving the file system: opening and closing files, reading and writing data, as well as a number of operations involving pathnames, access control, and the like.
+You can make use of the extensive library of subroutines supplied by Prime, but you can also create your own libraries of subroutines tailored to the needs of your applications.
+Commands and command functions make extensive use of subroutines supplied by Prime during their execution; for example, the editor program uses subroutines to open, read, write, and close text files, as well as to create new files when necessary.
 These operations implicitly involve other subroutines that may, among other things, attach to top-level directories, evaluate access rights, and supply access control lists for newly created files.
 All of these actions are largely invisible to you as you sit at your terminal running the editor, unless you attempt to violate an access right, or PRIMOS detects some kind of abnormal condition such as a directory quota overflow.